 With the current pandemic, lots of individuals are having to start their new job from home.
 So flexible working and remote options are becoming an increasingly popular demand.
 After spending a lot of the last year working from home, researching what options are best and asking the tech community here are elements you should consider when working from home.

 A truly essential part of working from home that will increase productivity is a keyboard and mouse.
 Affordable too!
-You can get a keyboard and a mouse for just under £15, with added features such as a spill-resistant keyboard or a silent clicking mouse.
+You can get a keyboard and a mouse for just under £15, with added features such as a spill-resistant keyboard or a silent-clicking mouse.

 Another essential that is required when working from home is an office chair.
 It will not only improve productivity but also help your posture.
-In different shapes and sizes, with different unique features there’s plenty to choose from.
+In different shapes and sizes, with different unique features, there’s plenty to choose from.
 Every hour make sure to stand and take regular breaks to counteract the negative effects of sitting down.

-With the average brit spending £10/15 a week on lunches whilst in work, money spent quickly adds up.
+With the average Brit spending £10/15 a week on lunches whilst at work, money spent quickly adds up.
 So you could actually save a lot of money working from home!
 Working from home means you can cook food in the comfort of your home so make the most of it and be creative.
 It’ll only help to break up your day and give you something to do as a complete break from work.
 Struggling to think of ideas?
 Joe Wicks the health coach has created a ‘Lean in 15’ giving you recipes to create in 15 minutes!